booyaa/booyaa.github.io/blog/2017-0031-rust-vscode.md

 ## Which extension?

 First off if you can, you should be using the Rust Language Server (RLS) [extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust).
-Yes it's alpha, but the user experience has been the best I've had, outside of in-house language support by giants like Microsoft and JetBrains!
+Yes it's beta, but the user experience has been the best I've had, outside of in-house language support by giants like Microsoft and JetBrains!
 The extension will even install dependencies for you if you have [rustup](http://rustup.rs/) installed!

 If you didn't want to use RLS, then the alternative is to install various Rust related tools (racers, rustfmt and rustsym) manually.
 The only Rust extension that support non-RLS is [Kalita Alexey's](https://github.com/editor-rs/vscode-rust/blob/master/doc/legacy_mode/main.md).